 You should NOT drink the tap water in Laos, most water sources have been either polluted from chemical waste to human waste, poor sanitation infrastructure, or old pipes.
 You should only drink bottled or purified water and avoid drinking anything with ice in it.

-- Fun Things To Do in Vientiane Laos You Should Try
+- Things To Do In Vientiane Laos

-Is It Safe To Drink Tap Water in Laos?
+Is It Safe To Drink Tap Water In Laos?

-In Laos, you should only drink bottled or purified water and if no water is available then you can boil the water before drinking but only as last resort.
+In Laos, you should only drink bottled or purified water and if no water is available then you can boil the water before drinking but only as a last resort.
 And avoid drinking anything with ice in it.

 Especially outside of Vientiane, you need to be more careful about drinking tap water even ice cubes in restaurants, and hotels.